Novels

 work-in-progress to each other and offer each other suggestions and support.

-From left to right: Barbara Goldin, Ellen Wittlinger, Leslea Newman (seated), Patricia MacLachlan, Ann Turner, Anna Kirwan, and Jane Yolen.
+From left to right: Ann Turner, Leslea Newman, me, Patricia MacLachlan, Barbara Goldin, Jane Yolen, and Ellen Wittlinger.
 Check out their websites, too!

 Summers